 Using Your Browser.
 In addition to using the Cookie Consent tool on the site you are using, you can use your browser settings to opt out of Functional Cookies and Advertising & Analytics Cookies.
 For more information on how to do that, click here.To manage privacy and storage settings for flash cookies, click here.

 Do Not Track.
 Some browsers allow a “do not track” (DNT) setting that requests that a web application disable its tracking of an individual user.
 When you choose to turn on the DNT setting in your browser, your browser will send a special signal to websites, analytics companies, ad networks, plug-in providers, and other web services you encounter while browsing and stop tracking your activity.
 To set up DNT, you can visit the All About DNT page.
 If you do choose to set up DNT, we will automatically turn off all non-required cookies on Benchling’s websites for you.
 Please note that this may impact the functionality of our websites or your account.

 Global Privacy Control.
 Global Privacy Control (GPC) is a technical specification that you can use to inform websites of your privacy preferences in regard to ad trackers.
 To set up GPC, you can visit the Global Privacy Control page.
 If you do choose to set up GPC, we will automatically turn off all non-required cookies on Benchling’s websites for you.
-Please note that this may impact the functionality of our Sites and Services.
+Please note that this may impact the functionality of our Sites.